Beastslash/about/governance/code-of-conduct.md

 Do not attack anyone based on their character.

 ### 4. Share with care
-Do not reveal or threaten to reveal anyone's protected personal information.
+Do not reveal or threaten to reveal anyone's protected personal information without explicit permission.

 Protected personal information includes:
 * private addresses and GPS coordinates,